On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 At Glacier National Park, I wrote a story based in part on information I learned at an evening

-the beginning of the trip.
-The first was the kayak rental as I really wanted to make sure one would
+at the beginning of the trip.
+The first was the kayak rental as I really wanted to make sure one

-be available, knowing nothing of the commerce along the Niobrara outside Valentine, Nebraska.
+would be available, knowing nothing of the commerce along the Niobrara outside Valentine,

 The second and third were campsite reservations in the Badlands and at the Teddy Roosevelt

-off Park property by well-meaning Rangers.
-As my trip progressed, I found that my initial concerns
+bulliedoff Park property by well-meaning Rangers.
+As my trip progressed, I found that my

-were unfounded.
-I found good camping everywhere, some of it free, the rest costing only pocket
+months in advantage.
+Still, I found good camping everywhere, some of it free, the rest costing

-change.
-I have an “America the Beautiful” Senior pass, which gets me into all national parks as
+only pocket change.
+I have an “America the Beautiful” Senior pass, which gets me into all

 The Annual Pass also confers discounts.
 Check out this website for detailed information on passes